ajaygoyal771/python_small_pojects/README.md

 # small_applications
-The repository is a collection of applications.With which i used to play during my free time.
+The repository is a collection of small applications using Python,C++.